Structure and generation of crossing-critical graphs: Conclusion

 \section{Conclusion}

-To summarize, we have shown a structural characterisation and an enumeration procedure for all $2$-connected $c\,$-crossing-critical graphs, using bounded-size replication steps over an implicit finite set of base $c\,$-crossing-critical graphs.
-The characterisation can be reused to describe all $c\,$-crossing-critical graphs (without the connectivity assumption) since all their proper blocks must be $c_i$-crossing-critical for some~$c_i<c$.
+To summarize, we have shown a structural characterization and an enumeration procedure for all $2$-connected $c\,$-crossing-critical graphs, using bounded-size replication steps over an implicit finite set of basic $c\,$-crossing-critical graphs.
+The characterization can be used to describe all $c\,$-crossing-critical graphs (without the connectivity assumption), as discussed in Section~\ref{ssec:2con}

-With this characterisation at hand, one can expect significant progress in the crossing number research, both from mathematical and algorithmic perspectives.
-For example, one can quite easily derive from Theorem~\ref{thm:mainexpansion} that, for no $c$ there is an infinite family of $3$-regular $c\,$-cros\-sing-critical graphs, a claim that has been so far proved only via the Graph minors theorem of Robertson and Seymour.
-One can similarly expect a progress in some long-time open questions in the area of crossing-critical graphs, such as to improve the bound of Theorem~\ref{thm:Richter-Thom} or to decide possible existence of an infinite family of $5$-regular $c\,$-cros\-sing-critical graphs for some~$c$.
+With this characterization and other tools from this paper at hand, one can expect a significant progress in the crossing number research, both from mathematical and algorithmic perspectives.
+For example, the tools can be used to quite easily derive that for every positive integer $c$, there are only finitely many $3$-regular $c\,$-cros\-sing-critical graphs, a claim that has been so far proved only via the Graph minors theorem of Robertson and Seymour.